 Today, while many may view such stories skeptically, they remain integral to Wakayama’s cultural heritage.
 They invite locals and visitors alike to ponder life’s mysteries beyond what is immediately visible or scientifically explainable.

-In conclusion, whether seen as mere folklore or something more profound, the legend of the Kōmyō Sekibutsu continues to captivate imaginations—reminding us all that sometimes magic exists not in defiance but alongside reasoned understanding.
+Whether seen as mere folklore or something more profound, the legend of the Kōmyō Sekibutsu continues to captivate imaginations—reminding us all that sometimes magic exists not in defiance but alongside reasoned understanding.
+The wandering stone of Wakayama serves as a beautiful metaphor for the journey of faith itself: often inexplicable, occasionally visible, yet persistently moving through the landscape of human experience.